 It might be easier to visualize your predictions by looking at the legend rather the counts in the palette.

-If you want to reset your predictions to the default values, simple press the “Reset Map” button in the menu.
+If you want to reset your predictions to the default values or to all tossup values, simple press the “Reset Map” option from the menu in the upper right corner.

 The default title of the map is